panzelva/mikrotik-exporter-old/README.md

-## prometheus-mikrotik

-tl;dr - prometheus exporter for mikrotik devices
+## Prometheus Exporter for Mikrotik devices

-This is still a work in progress .. consider `master` at the moment as a preview release.
+**Important!
+This repository is based on https://github.com/nshttpd/mikrotik-exporter**

-#### Description
+### Description

-A Prometheus Exporter for Mikrotik devices.
-Can be configured to collect metrics from a single device or multiple devices.
+A Prometheus Exporter for Mikrotik devices that can be configured to collect metrics from a single device or multiple devices.
 Single device monitoring can be configured all on the command line.
 Multiple devices require a configuration file.
 A user will be required that has read-only access to the device configuration via the API.